SAP-samples/cap-cds-hands-on/exercises/02/README.md

 - [http://localhost:4004/odata/v4/simple/Products/3](http://localhost:4004/odata/v4/simple/Products/3)
   (retrieve the Product with ID 3)
 - [http://localhost:4004/odata/v4/simple/Products?\$filter=contains(name,%27Syrup%27)](http://localhost:4004/odata/v4/simple/Products?$filter=contains(name,'Syrup'))
-  (return an entityset with products that have "Syrup" in their names)
+  (return an entityset with products that have "Syrup" in their name)
 - [http://localhost:4004/odata/v4/simple/Products?\$select=name](http://localhost:4004/odata/v4/simple/Products?$select=name)
   (all the products, just with the name property for each entity)

-> By default the key property, in this case `ID`, is returned as well.
+> By default the key property (`ID` here) is returned as well.

-👉 At the shell prompt, add a new product:
+At the shell prompt, try one or more of these:

+👉 Add a new product:

 ```bash
 lastid="$(